mulesoft-labs/data-weave-rfc/text/0000-literal-types.md

 # Summary
 [summary]: #summary

-This feature adds support for using literal values as types.
-This means that for example the String `"foo"`, the Number `200`, or the Boolean `false` can be used as types.
-Combined with union types, this feature lets DW to have an enumeration of literal values as types.
+This feature adds support for literal types.
+A literal type is a type that represents exactly one value.
+This means that for example the String `"foo"` can be represented with the type `"foo"`.
+Combined with union types, this feature lets DW to represent an enumeration of literal values as a type.

 # Motivation
 [motivation]: #motivation